-- In all cases, the appropriate documentation supporting medical necessity (such as member's medical records with member's diagnosis, comorbid conditions, unique member circumstances, treatment options and recommended course of treatment) must be kept on file and presented to Jefferson Health Plans upon request. - In addition, for new technology or new application of existing technology, documentation from peer reviewed medical literature, national compendia, national guidelines, or expert consensus documents, should be supplied by the requesting provider, supporting the treatment for the member's diagnosis. - Jefferson Health Plans uses InterQual as reliable, evidence-based clinical reference that promotes consistent clinical decisions for appropriate, medically necessary care, services or items. - Upon request, Physicians can obtain a copy of the applicable InterQual criteria and/or Jefferson Health Plans policies associated with our determination.
+- In all cases, the appropriate documentation supporting medical necessity (such as member's medical records with member's diagnosis, comorbid conditions, unique member circumstances, treatment options and recommended course of treatment) must be kept on file and presented to us upon request. - In addition, for new technology or new application of existing technology, documentation from peer reviewed medical literature, national compendia, national guidelines, or expert consensus documents, should be supplied by the requesting provider, supporting the treatment for the member's diagnosis. - We use InterQual as reliable, evidence-based clinical reference that promotes consistent clinical decisions for appropriate, medically necessary care, services, or items. - Upon request, Physicians can obtain a copy of the applicable InterQual criteria and/or policies associated with our determination.